 Workers dangle from cables after partial building collapse

-At least 19 workers suffered injuries when scaffolding and wet concrete apparently gave way Friday at a building site in a Northern California city.
-OAKLAND, Calif.
+Officials say scaffolding and wet concrete apparently gave way at the building site in the San Francisco... .
+A worker walks by the site of an accident at a construction site Friday, May 26, 2017, in Oakland, Calif.

 Comments